 Make sure to give your aides a warm welcome to your home, make them comfortable.

 Another route you can go down is the CDPAP program.

 You’re allowed to pick whoever you like to be your caregiver, except your spouse.
 They don’t even need a license or any form of training.
 They can make roughly $17 per hour, and roughly $19 per hour for overtime.
 For a 24 shift, the minimum amount of aides that can cover this is 2.
 For split shifts every 12 hours, the minimum is 3.

 When you or your loved ones begin getting home care however, be aware of how the agencies can swindle you.

-“The issue we’re seeing more and more is that homecare agencies are controlling your home health aide’s scheduling becuase they don’t want to pay overtime,” Monterroso says.
+“The issue we’re seeing more and more is that home care agencies are controlling your home health aide’s scheduling because they don’t want to pay overtime,” Monterroso says.

 “What ends up happening then is that you have too many aides coming through and you have Grand Central Station in your home.
 This is not what we paid into.”

 For expert advice on Medicare, Medicaid and Home care, give us a call on 646-745-9122 for a free consultation.